dannystewart/volumeHUD/README.md

 ## Why This Exists

-With macOS Tahoe, Apple has completely revamped Control Center, and as part of this they decided to replace the nice, reliable volume indicator of 25 years with a tiny popover in the corner of the screen, even smaller than a notification.
-It is barely visible, especially against light backgrounds, and it disappears faster than I remember where to look for it.
-Even after months on the Tahoe beta, I still can't get used to it and I still don't like it.
+With macOS Tahoe, Apple has revamped Control Center, and as part of this they decided to replace the nice reliable volume indicator of 25 years with a tiny popover in the corner of the screen that's even smaller than a notification.
+It's barely visible, especially against light backgrounds, and it disappears faster than I remember where to look for it.
+Even after months on the Tahoe beta, I still haven't gotten used to it.
+It's bad UI, period.

-So I felt compelled to pick up Xcode and write my first ever Mac app to bring back the classic macOS volume experience we all know and love (except Apple, apparently).
-The features are not terribly exciting because they're exactly what the old one did:
+So I did what any sane person would do: I picked up Xcode and wrote my first ever Mac app to bring back the classic macOS volume experience we all know and love (except Apple, apparently).
+It does what any good volume indicator should do: it tells you what your volume is when you change it and then it goes away.
+And get this—you can actually *see it*.
+A groundbreaking feature in 2025.

-- Shows a nice overlay with volume bars and speaker icon
-- Appears on volume change and disappears a few moments later
-- Uses standard macOS materials and SF Symbols to ensure a native look
-- Runs transparently in the background

 ## What It Looks Like